 Tasty Welsh treats: Autumn/Winter Food Festivals You know the drill.
 You won’t want to ‘spoil your supper’, so you’ll just have a few nibbles.
 But seventeen cheese samples, one venison burger and several cakes later you’ll be as stuffed as a Christmas turkey!
 Check out this selection of autumn and winter food festivals to get your scoff on.
 A Newtown Festival, Mid Wales Newtown’s food festival comes alive each September and you’ll discover everything from the healthy and nutritious, to the downright naughty!
 The festival welcomes local Welsh food and drink with music by local artists, all concentrated around the beautiful market town of Newtown.
 Set against the stunning backdrop of the Mid Wales countryside, this free admission event is great value.
 You can also expect chef demonstrations, a Mad Hatter’s Tea Party, riverside exploration walks and special festival beers and wines.
 B Abergavenny Festival, Wye Valley Abergavenny Food Festival, Vale of Usk The Abergavenny Food Festival takes place over the third weekend of September.
 Featuring some of the brightest lights of the culinary world, it occupies the centre of the town across six venues.
 You’ll find around one hundred and seventy stalls with produce from Wales, the Marches and further afield, together with a programme of individually ticketed master classes, tutored tastings and chef demonstrations.
 Previous participants include Hugh Fearnley-Whittingstall and Anthony Bourdain.
 Abergavenny is truly a foodie sensation.
 C Narberth Festival, Pembrokeshire Narberth Food Festival, Pembrokeshire by Narberth Food Festival Held during the last weekend in September, Narberth's friendly festival was voted Best Event in Pembrokeshire in 2012 and 2013.
 You can expect live music, street theatre and children’s activities.
 Narberth’s 50 selected food stalls feature independent Welsh producers, while the bar serves beers from local micro-breweries.
 The whole festival is disability-friendly, from plentiful free seating to BSL (British Sign Language) interpreted talks and demonstrations.
 D Neath Food and Drink Festival Neath Food & Drink Festival, near Swansea Taking place in the first week of October each year, Neath Food & Drink Festival is a celebration of local produce and Neath's historic market town atmosphere and highlights the variety of high quality Welsh produce that is available locally.
 Now a major event in the town's calendar, as well as that of foodies across West Wales, you can expect to find cookery demonstrations, cask ale tasting, children's activities, live music and community projects, as well as a wide variety of stalls lining the streets.
 E Newport Food Festival Newport Food Festival, Vale of Usk by Simon Latham Newport Food Festival is held in the heart of Newport city centre in early October.
 As well as over 70 stalls lining Commercial Street, festival-goers can experience master classes and chef demonstrations plus talks and tasters from how to decorate a delicious cupcake to brewing the perfect beer.
 The festival is jam-packed with live performances and activities in the city centre as well as street theatre and children’s workshops.
 F Gwledd Conwy Feast, Llandudno Gwledd Conwy Feast, Llandudno by Jazzbeardie Towards the end of October each year, the medieval riverside town of Conwy provides a picturesque and atmospheric location for Gwledd Conwy Feast, a wholesome celebration of food, music and the arts.
 Over 150 food stalls adorn the site, which is packed full of activities and artistic offerings including an edible ‘banquet of art’.
 With a special focus on farming and growing your own, courtesy of Growing the Future and Coleg Llandrillo, Conwy’s reputation as an ‘edible, incredible’ town is sealed.
 G Portmeirion Food Festival Snowdonia Portmeirion, Snowdonia by technodean2000 Held in early December and set within the famous Italianate Village of Portmeirion, Snowdonia, Portmeirion's craft festival showcases the very best of Welsh food, drink and craft.
 Housing over 80 different stallholders and businesses, you’ll discover cooking demos, entertainment from brass bands, choirs, harpists and even a free Santa’s grotto for the children.
 The local wines, bread, meat, cheese, fish and crafts will of course make ideal additions to the Christmas table… if you can manage not to eat them all, that is!
 More food festivals in Wales Enjoy this?
 Share it with friends Related items Wales' must-ride trails From riverside rides to thrilling forest trails, Wales is a great place to bring your bike.
 Wild winter in the north Ravens, choughs, baby seals – and hundreds of thousands of wintering birds.
-Wales on Film Wales has been host to hundreds of films.
-Here are some of those scene-stealing performances.
-Welsh myths & legends Ghost-haunted lakes, defeated giants and wizards: myths and legends await you around every corner.
-Sleep in a castle Feel like royalty or a knight of the realm by checking into a real Welsh fortress for the night.
 Wild walks with children We love boardwalks.
 They’ll take you and the kids deep into the wild, but not the mud.
+Toddler friendly beaches Children love beaches, so here are 10 that are both easy to enjoy, and easy to reach.
+10 romantic ruins Discover abbeys and castles that inspired JMW Turner, William Wordsworth and Dylan Thomas.
+Welsh myths & legends Ghost-haunted lakes, defeated giants and wizards: myths and legends await you around every corner.